fofBdx/MVC5Angular2/README.md

 - after npm install from the same folder in command prompt: ng build --watch
 - In solution -> start debbuging

+If problem with database creation (Cannot attach the file and so on...)
+Open the package manager console in VS:
+> Add-migration repair
+> Update-database

+Emergency only:)
+> sqllocaldb.exe stop
+> sqllocaldb.exe delete
+> sqllocaldb.exe start
+> Add-migration repair
+> Update-database

 ### stack

 .NET